systematicmedicine/SomaticCODEC/docs/development/change_control.md

 Validation required = `Computational stability` + `Software testing`

-If any change is made to a file that is involved in variant calling, `Scientific performance (Demonstrating Equivalence)` must also be validated.
+If any change is made to a file that is involved in variant calling (including data processing prior to variant calling), `Scientific performance (Demonstrating Equivalence)` must also be validated.

 ### PATCH - All other changes